 The Business Administration Associate Degree program is designed for students planning to pursue a higher-level degree in business administration.
 It offers key introductory courses within the field of business management.
 The program includes a thirty-nine credit-hour component of general education/liberal arts courses.

-The purpose of this Business Administration Bachelor’s Degree program is to contribute to the education of its students with a general knowledge of business and the skills necessary for employment to be effective leaders in today’s business world.
+The purpose of this Business Administration Bachelor’s Degree program is to contribute to the education of its students with a general knowledge of business and the skills necessary for effective employment as leaders in today’s business world.
 The program also provides a foundation for successful admission into graduate programs.

 Contact us today to delve deeper into our Business Administration Degree program.